 As the weather improves, the hiking scene in West Michigan heats up, with hidden urban paths, colorful trails through the woods, and plenty of day trips offering a welcome respite.
-Rapid Growth gives you ten hikes to try, so tie your boots and get ready to see the city from a new vantage.
+Rapid Growth gives you ten hikes to try, so tie your boots and get ready to see the city from a new vantage point.

 One of Grand Rapids' greatest assets is the natural beauty that surrounds this mid-size city, with amenities that you won't even find in many big cities.
 From small pocket parks to epic-sized Lake Michigan, you're never far away from a wooded trail, a mountain bike path, or a gorgeous beach.
 As summer turns to fall, Rapid Growth rounded up ten of West Michigan's best hikes, with hidden urban hiking trails mixed in with cross-country paths that lead to the great lake even in the snowiest of months.

 Have an hour or an afternoon?
 Looking for a hike that can happen within the city limits?
 Grand Rapids contains more urban paved trails and hidden hikes

 than we can count.
 Savvy West Michiganders already know about the bounty of outdoor experiences at Blandford Nature Center, Provin Trails, Meijer Gardens, and the Calvin College Ecosystem Preserve around the city's edges, plus favorites like Riverside Park and Huff Park right in the city.
 Here are a few more in-town walks and hikes to get you started.